 We have been using herbs for centuries for medicinal and recreational uses.
 Organic chamomile flower is one of the most popular ones out there that is usually taken in the form of tea.
 But what if you smoke it instead—can you, and if so, is it safe?

-You can smoke chamomile and obtain similar health benefits to drinking it as tea, like calming your nerves, relaxing your mind, and soothing digestive tracts through a sedative and antispasmodic effect.
+You can smoke organic chamomile and obtain similar health benefits to drinking it as tea, like calming your nerves, relaxing your mind, and soothing digestive tracts through a sedative and antispasmodic effect.
 But smoking anything can harm your lungs, so consider using a vaporizer for it instead.

-Chamomile is widely associated with herbal teas that help people all around the globe to sleep at night, but that’s a massive understatement of its potential.
+Chamomile flower is widely associated with herbal teas that help people all around the globe to sleep at night, but that’s a massive understatement of its potential.

 Read on to find out what happens when you smoke chamomile or if drinking it is different from smoking it, and what chamomile lovers who’ve tried smoking and drinking it said about it.

 Chamomile might have tons of potential health benefits, but are there any risks associated with smoking it?

 It’s not entirely safe to smoke Chamomile.
 The herb itself isn’t harmful, but the risk of smoking it is a cause of concern.
 Unlike regular cigarettes, there’s no tobacco or nicotine involved, but you’ll still be exposed to tar and carbon monoxide when you light up a herbal cigarette or joint.

 I’ll start with a bold blanket statement: burning anything and inhaling it is not good for you, which also covers chamomile and all other medicinal herbs.